dgcamacho/so2021/README.md

 After final review of your submission (and maybe inclusion of your corrections) you get a :thumbsup: and can merge your branch into your `master` branch.

-**Note:** each member of the group should participate in the submission, i.e. commit her/his contributions individually and not just by the creator of the repository, if the exercise amount allows for splitting.

 # Style Guidelines
 All programs you submit should follow basic programming rules like the following: